If you love antique shopping, England is a great place to visit. And these are some of the best towns and villages to visit for a good old rummage.

 Where: West Sussex, about 50 miles South West of London on the A272, 5.5 miles west of Pulborough.

 By Train: Trains from Waterloo Station in London call in at Haslemere and trains from London Victoria stop at Pulborough - either is about 20 minutes from Petworth.
 Local bus services from Worthing to Midhurst stop at Pulborough Station.

 Food and Drink: Quick, casual dining in West Sussex, an affluent residential area, is always a bit of a challenge.
 There are a couple of Indian restaurants and a Chinese takeaway in the center of town as well as a small local cafe or two.
 The National Trust restaurant and coffee shop at Petworth House are open to the public until 5 p.m. without purchasing a ticket to the house and garden.

 Tetbury is at the heart of royal territory in the Cotswolds.
 Highgrove, the home of Prince Charles, the Prince of Wales is in the countryside outside the town.
 Garden tours of Highgrove can be booked in advance.
 Princess Anne, the Princess Royal, lives nearby as well.

 The town first made its fortunes in the Cotwolds wool trade and can boast a 1300 year history.
 A number of interesting landmarks and buildings dot Tetbury's historic center, in particular its striking, 350 year old market hall.
-Other local attractions include Chavenage, an Elizabethan house open to the public, and the Westonbirt Arboretum, keepers of more than 18,000 named specimen trees.
+Other local attractions include Chavenage, an Elizabethan house open to the public.
+It "played" Trenwith, the Poldark family estate taken over by the Warleggans, in the popular BBC television series.
+Nearby, the Westonbirt Arboretum, keepers of more than 18,000 named specimen trees.

 This thriving market town is also the capital of the Cotswolds when it comes to antiques, with about 20 antique stores and antiques centers in which to browse and buy.